WebAssembly/design/AstSemantics.md

 # Abstract Syntax Tree Semantics

-WebAssembly code is represented in a form that can be interpreted either as an Abstract Syntax Tree (AST) where each node represents an expression, or as a typed stack machine, where each node represents an instruction.
-This document describes WebAssembly's semantics from an AST-oriented perspective, however WebAssembly can be naturally described from a stack machine perspective as well.

-Implementations need not build an actual AST or maintain an actual stack; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.
+This document describes WebAssembly semantics.
+The description here is written in terms of an Abstract Syntax Tree (AST), however it is also possible to understand WebAssembly semantics in terms of a typed stack machine.
+In practice, implementations need not build an actual AST or maintain an actual stack; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.

 This document explains the high-level design of the AST: its types, constructs, and